snapshot-labs/snapshot-sidekick/README.md

 ### Votes CSV report

-Generate and serve votes CSV report for closed proposals.
+Generate and serve votes CSV report for active and closed proposals.

 > NOTE: CSV files are generated only once, then cached, making this service a cache middleware between snapshot-hub and UI